 How to check your messages and notifications on Teams

-Any DMs sent between individuals or groups will remain private whereas sending a message in a channel will cause a notification to appear in your Activity feed.
+Any DMs sent between individuals or groups will remain private, whereas sending a message in a channel will cause a notification to appear in your Activity feed.
 Channel messages can also help you send preview cards that detail activities on the Teams app.

 While Teams offers a plethora of options including language, keyboard shortcuts, and app settings, here's how to set up the three most important settings.
 Namely, how to change your profile picture, configure your privacy settings, and choose a theme.
-You can open Settings by selecting your account icon in the upper right corner of the Teams app and clicking the Settings button.

 How to change your profile picture on Teams

-Step 2: Select the Upload Picture button to open a File Upload window.
+Step 2: Select the Upload picture button to open a File Upload window.

 How to change your privacy settings on Teams